Tbrennan6/IcelandicNow/docs/06_Inflection_II/02_definiteness.md

 | **Gen.**       | hinna     | hinna    | hinna     |

 ## Detached Hinn
-The detached definite is the less common method.
+The detached definite is the far less common method, but is included here for completeness and for illustration purposes.
 It is not often used in typical speech and is mainly reserved for place names and official titles.
 Although it can be used for any noun, it is very atypical and stilted to do so.

 To form it, simply place corresponding **hinn** that matches the gender, plurality, and case of the noun before it.